jose-kevin/academic-kickstart/content/authors/admin/_index.md

 ---
 Hi!

-I am a second year PhD student in the [Computational Engineering and Design Group](https://www.southampton.ac.uk/engineering/research/groups/ced.page) at the University of Southampton.
-I am exploring the effects of structural periodicity on characteristics of mechanical waves.
+I am a second year PhD student in the [Computational Engineering and Design Group](https://www.southampton.ac.uk/engineering/research/groups/ced.page) at the University of Southampton, UK.
+My current work is centered around wave propagation in (perfectly and nearly) periodic structures with a special focus on potential use in industry.
+I will carry out part of the said research at [Vestas aircoil A/S](https://www.vestas-aircoil.com/) in Lem, Denmark.

 I graduated from the Department of Mechanical Engineering at IIT Kanpur in 2017 with a BTech-MTech (Dual Degree).
 My masters thesis was in the area of musical acousitics.